 Cats do get headaches, but we don’t notice them because of how cats react to pain.
 There is also the fact that humans can communicate when they’re in pain, but cats can’t.
-So, a cat’s instinct is always to conceal pain.
+So, a cat’s instinct is always to conceal its discomfort.

 A basic definition that encompasses the many types of headaches in cats is a pain in any region of the head.
 This pain can vary in severity, locality, and duration.
 We can deduce the type of headache by observing the symptoms.
 Headaches can be broken into two categories:

 - Primary headaches: These are harmless, although painful, but aren’t a symptom of another health issue.

 - Secondary headaches: As defined by The Journal of Headache and Pain, these are linked to and caused by a health issue or trauma.
-Secondary headaches can either be harmless or dangerous.
+Secondary headaches can be harmless or dangerous.

 Most research into headaches has been performed on humans.
 However, we do know that animals, including cats, get headaches.
 Research is limited but evolving.
 Before we get into how headaches manifest in domesticated cats, let’s look into the main types of headaches and their causes:

-Tension headaches are one of the most common primary headaches that humans experience, and the same applies to cats.
+Tension headaches are one of the most common primary headaches that cats experience.
 Tension headaches are described as dull, aching sensations that usually encompass your entire head.
 The most common cause of a tension headache is stress.
 Other causes can include:

 - Poor posture